Q1: How to put recorded MTS videos (5-6GB) to my Android Tablet?

 Pavtube Video Converter Ultimate encodes files to .mp4 when compressing source video.
 So this is also a solution for playing unsupported video file types – just drag those HD footage (.mts, .m2ts, .mov, .mxf, .tod, .mkv, avi, etc.) and TV recordings (.tivo) and flash videos (.flv, .f4v) to the software and convert them to Android Tablets/Phones supported video formats.

-Thanks for your reading, and any suggestions can be in the following comments, if you like my blog, please share it.
-Thanks.
+Thanks for your reading, and any suggestions can be in the following comments, if you like my article, please transfer or share it, thanks.